NINAnor/snowmobile_analyzer/README.md

 # Introduction

-This repository contains the necessary for running the snowmobile detector on audio dataset.
+This repository is made to run the snowmobile detector on your audio files.

+Moreoever, in this repository we provide guidance on setting up a pipeline for real-time analysis of audio files on [Google Cloud](https://cloud.google.com/).
+For more information see the [README in the subfolder cloud_analysis](https://github.com/NINAnor/snowmobile_analyzer/blob/main/cloud_analysis/README.md).

 ## Use of the repository